G7 summit: UK warns Russia against Ukraine invasion | DW | 11.12.2021

 UK Foreign Secretary Liz Truss said Moscow would face "severe consequences" if it attacked Ukraine.
 G7 foreign ministers are convening in Liverpool to discuss the crisis, along with other matters such as Afghanistan.

-UK Foreign Secretary Liz Truss welcomed the Group of Seven (G7) foreign ministers to Liverpool on Saturday, and urged Russia to refrain from attacking Ukraine.
-She also called on “free democratic nations” to wean themselves off of Russian gas.
+UK Foreign Secretary Liz Truss welcomed the Group of Seven (G7) foreign ministers to Liverpool on Saturday and urged Russia to refrain from attacking Ukraine.
+She also called on "free democratic nations" to wean themselves off Russian gas.

 Truss said the G7 meeting would be a "show of unity between like-minded major economies that we are going to absolutely be strong in our stance against aggression with respect to Ukraine."